bahrus/templ-mount/README.md

 </details>
 ```

-Browser standard bearers seem to consider providing a solution that
+Browser standard-bearers seem to consider providing a solution that

 1. Saves people from wasting bandwidth needlessly
 2. Avoids premature loading into memory on a [low memory device](https://www.kaiostech.com/meet-the-devices-that-are-powered-by-kaios/),